MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-end-to-end-llmops-with-prompt-flow.md

 ## GenAIOps prompt flow features

-GenAIOps with prompt flow uses a GenAIOps template and guidance to help you build LLM-infused apps by using prompt flow.
+[GenAIOps with prompt flow](https://github.com/microsoft/genaiops-promptflow-template) uses a GenAIOps template and guidance to help you build LLM-infused apps by using prompt flow.
 GenAIOps with prompt flow has capabilities for simple or complex LLM-infused apps, and is customizable to the needs of the application.

-GenAIOps with prompt flow provides the following features:
+The GenAIOps with prompt flow platform provides the following features:

 - **Centralized code hosting**.
 The repository supports hosting code for multiple prompt flows, providing a single repository for all your flows.
 This repo is like a library for your flows, making it easy to find, access, and collaborate on different projects.

 - **Lifecycle management**.
 Each flow has its own lifecycle, providing a smooth transition from local experimentation to production deployment.

 - **Variant and hyperparameter experimentation**.
 Variants and hyperparameters are like ingredients in a recipe.
 The platform allows you to experiment with different combinations of variants across multiple nodes in a flow.
-Experiment with multiple variants and hyperparameters to easily evaluate flow variants.
+You can experiment with multiple variants and hyperparameters to easily evaluate flow variants.

 - **Multiple deployment targets**.
-The platform supports deployment of flows to Azure App Services, Kubernetes, and Azure Managed computes, driven through configuration to ensure that your flows can scale as needed.
-The platform also generates Docker images infused with your flow and compute session for deployment to any target platform and operating system that supports Docker.
+The platform generates Docker images infused with your flow and compute session for deployment to any target platform and operating system that supports Docker.
+You can deploy flows to Azure App Services, Kubernetes, and Azure Managed computes, and configure them to scale as needed.

 - **A/B deployment**.
-The platform seamlessly implements A/B deployments, letting you easily compare different flow versions.
-This platform facilitates A/B deployment for prompt flow as in traditional website A/B testing.
+GenAIOps with prompt flow seamlessly implements A/B deployments, letting you easily compare different flow versions.
+This platform facilitates A/B deployment for prompt flow they same way as in traditional website A/B testing.
 You can easily compare different versions of a flow in a real-world setting to determine which version performs best.

 - **Many-to-many dataset to flow relationships**.
-Accommodate multiple datasets for each standard and evaluation flow, ensuring versatility in flow test and evaluation.
-The platform is designed to accommodate multiple datasets for each flow.
+GenAIOps with prompt flow accommodates multiple datasets for each standard and evaluation flow, enabling versatility in flow test and evaluation.

 - **Conditional data and model registration**.
-The platform creates a new dataset version for the Azure Machine Learning data asset and flows in the model registry only when there's a change in them.
+The platform registers a new dataset version for the Azure Machine Learning data asset and flows in the model registry only when there's a change in the dataset.

 - **Comprehensive reporting**.
-Generate detailed reports for each variant configuration, allowing you to make informed decisions.
-The platform provides detailed metrics collection, experiments, and variant bulk runs for all runs and experiments, enabling data-driven decisions for CSV and HTML files.
+GenAIOps with prompt flow generates detailed reports for each variant configuration, allowing you to make informed decisions.
+The platform provides detailed metrics collection, experiments, and variant bulk runs for all runs and experiments, enabling data-driven decisions for both CSV and HTML files.

 GenAIOps with prompt flow provides the following other features for customization: